 Telling your family about an unplanned pregnancy can be a really awkward conversation to have.
 Just the surprise alone can be enough to make parents say and do things in the heat of the moment that they probably don’t mean.

 Some parents may be upset, while siblings might be excited at the thought of having a niece or nephew.
 Here are some tips for getting through the “I’m pregnant” conversation with your family.
-You don’t have any legal obligation to tell your family that you’re pregnant, but if you do decide to do it, here are some tips to help you.
+You don’t have any legal obligation to tell your parents and family that you’re pregnant, but if you do decide to do it, here are some tips to help you.

 Decide How You Feel About the Pregnancy